-There are the most important differences between HTML and XHTML and they can be classified under MIME types, Syntax and Parsing.
+Every browser has its own specific HTML tags.
+This is the reason XHTML came into the picture to handle those convoluted browser-specific tags.
+There are the most critical differences between HTML and XHTML and they can be classified under MIME types, Parsing, and Syntax.

-MIME stands for Multipurpose Internet Mail Extensions and in HTML you need to use text/html.
+MIME stands for Multipurpose Internet Mail Extensions.
+In HTML you need to use text/html.
 In XHTML, you need to use XML MIME type like application/xhtml+xml or application/xml.
 Here are some HTML MIME types:

 Parsing and Syntax

 The biggest difference between the two is that HTML uses its own parsing requirement while XHTML uses XML parsing requirement.
 Let’s look at each feature and the difference in each feature in HTML and XHTML.

 HTML: In HTML, three different parsing modes have been defined and they are quirks mode, no quirks mode, and limited quirks mode.